Please note that this policy is out of date and is currently being updated. February 2023

 - Quality of Teaching, Learning and Assessment

-Learn Devon’s overall success rate target is 2% above the previous years’ actual performance or 5% above the national average (National Benchmark), whichever is higher.
+Learn Devon’s overall success rate target is 2% above the previous years’ actual performance.
+Where confident data is available, success to meet or exceeds National benchmarks.

 Service targets are set annually by the Senior Management Team and recorded in the Curriculum Strategy.
 These targets include: